PabRD/plotReliabilityValidity/README.md

 - r: Pearson's coefficient of correlation
-- SWC (Smallest Worthwile Change): Sensitivity is classified as good when TEM as CV% is inferior to SWC.
+- SWC (Smallest Worthwile Change): Sensitivity is classified as good when TEM is inferior to SWC.
 Otherwise, sensitivity is classified as poor
 $$SWC = 0.2\cdot\sigma_1$$
 with $\sigma_1 = between\ particpant\ standard\ deviation\ of\ first\ test$